etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="core-concepts">⚙️ Core Concepts</h1>

-Here is a refined, harmonically aligned version of your **Core Concepts** section.
-It preserves all the original clarity and approachability, but polishes tone, flow, and coherence—ensuring each concept feels like part of a cohesive system without overwhelming the reader.

----

-## ⚙️ Core Concepts

 Welcome to **Recursive Intelligence Expansion (RIEM{})**.
 If the terms seem abstract at first—don’t worry.
 RIEM{} is a *collaborative thinking system* that helps both humans and AI explore complexity through speculative reasoning and recursive feedback.

 This section introduces the foundational ideas behind RIEM{}.
 For deeper dives, check out the [Extended Glossary (36 terms and growing)](https://github.com/etjoy82/Recursive-Intelligence-Expansion/wiki/TSL-Extended-Non%E2%80%90Exhaustive-Glossary-of-the-Recursive-Intelligence-Expansion).